The Five Ws of RAPAC

 Do you have an issue in your community that needs funding support?
 Issues Mobilization is a tool to help support your community issues financially.
 The REALTORS® Issues Mobilization Committee (RIMC) reviews and approves funding requests from local associations to expend their own local issues mobilization reserve balances as well as requests to the state reserves of the Issues Mobilization fund.
-Please remember that financial support of candidates is not an authorized use of these funds.
 The RIMC is governed through by-laws and is comprised of REALTOR® members from various areas across the state.

 Examples of Issues That Can be Funded Include: